guidepup/guidepup-playwright/example/README.md

 ## Test flow

-1. The test launches Safari using Playwright
+1. The test launches the browser using Playwright
 2. Navigates to the GitHub website
 3. Moves through the website using VoiceOver controlled by Guidepup
 4. Traverses headings until the Guidepup heading in the README.md is found